-The school has a total of 20 Dell computers with internet access shared between two classrooms.
-A third room is a dedicated conference room and does not have any computers.
-Desks and chairs are available in each of the two classrooms.
+The school has a total of 20 computers with internet access shared between two classrooms (one classroom with 8 computers and the second classroom with 12 computers).
+The third room is a dedicated conference room and does not have any computers.
+Desks and chairs are available in each of the two classrooms, with tables and chairs in the conference room.
 We have a student computer for general use connected to a printer.
 We have a safe to store all confidential information, even though all our information is stored on Microsoft SharePoint under strict access permissions.